hammedb197/skineo/README.md

 # Skin-disease
 TEAM-HACKTIVE.

-We were able to scrape 22 classes of Skin Diseases from Dermnet website
+We were able to scrape 22 classes of Skin Diseases from Dermnet website.